 - Collaborate with this new economy, invite the crowd in, and unlock new business value for all.

 Already, regulators are getting involved in peer-to-peer endeavors as companies try option one.
-In New York, the attorney general is investigating if Airbnb breaks any state rental or zoning laws, and in Dallas, taxi companies worked with city officials to draft a city ordinance banning rideshare sites like Uber and Lyft, though the measure has been put on hold.
+In Dallas, taxi companies worked with city officials to draft a city ordinance banning rideshare sites like Uber and Lyft, though the measure has been put on hold.

 Meanwhile, the California's Public Utilities Commission recently approved new rules to legitimize app-ordered car services, which it deems "alternative forms of transportation."
 The move may serve as a precedent for other states that want to explore option two.